mileippert/msc/readme.md

 ## NB

-Needs some more refactoring and love.
+Needs some more refactoring and love. :wink:

 ## Requirements / Used Libraries: